OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 	Arguments:

-		file: daily .tif file  to be processed with zonal statistics (clipped, reprojected)
+		file: daily .tif file  to be processed with zonal statistics (clipped, projected)
 		vFile: shapefile of basin boundaries (these boundaries are used as the polygons in the zonal stats calculations)
 		csv_byDate: full pathname of folder containing the results by date (.csv file)